Dirhad/Dirhad/README.md

 ---

 ## 🚀 About Me
 I’m Dirhad Moussa, a 23-year-old computer engineering student at the University of Stavanger (UIS), currently in my second year.
-My passion lies in exploring cutting-edge technologies, tackling complex problems, and creating innovative solutions that make an impact.

 Academically, I focus on key areas such as:
 - **Software Development**